dannolaius/coda-tutorial/gatsby-tutorial/step6/text.md

 ### Create some react components:

-Let's create some template react components to run tests on
+Let's create a react component just to show the principles of how you create tests for certain components.

 ```plain
 mkdir src/components